 If your home language is Chinese or something else, I can see how the English lag would be a bit more alarming.
 But again, most children will catch up and I wouldn’t worry unless the teachers are telling you to worry.

-4) Your kids will speak Chinese at school to the other children.
+4) kids in Immersion School will speak Mandarin to the other children.

 Ahh… if only this were the case.
 Sorry, friends.
 This is not true.

 At best, the playground language will be some weird Chinglish dialect unique to your immersion school.
 But most likely, it will be English.
 Why?
 Because at least half the students will not be fluent in Chinese.
 And since almost all the children will be able to speak English, that will be the lingua franca of the playground.

 3) Kids in Immersion School will be at grade level in Chinese to their counterparts in China/Taiwan.

 Why not?
 Because the children in China and Taiwan are LITERALLY immersed in Mandarin.
 Their daily lives are 100% in Chinese.
 Everywhere they go, everything is Chinese.
 There is no way your child, even in a 100% Chinese environment at school, will be in the same environment.

 Furthermore, if you look at what most Chinese immersion schools are promising in terms of characters/words learned per year, there is no way your children will be at grade level in China or Taiwan.

 Here are some of the facts: most Mandarin Immersion schools in the US promise to teach your children 100-150 characters a year for 5-6 years.
 That is a range of about 500-900 characters at the end of their term, assuming 100% retention.
 Keep in mind, this does not even include writing characters.

 In Taiwan, for the 1st grade, they are expected to know 400-600 characters.
 By 2nd grade, they are expected to know 800-1200 characters.
 In China, by the end of 2nd grade, they are expected to know 1600 characters.

 To expect your children to be on grade level of native students is just not realistic.